-231. SMSFs are prohibited from accepting fund-capped contributions, 66 in a financial year in excess of the caps specified in the SISR, 67 and must return any amount which is inconsistent with these caps within 30 days of receipt.
-68 The auditor makes enquiries to satisfy
+- 222. SMSFs are prohibited from accepting fund-capped contributions, in a financial year in excess of the caps specified in the SISR, and must return any amount which is inconsistent with these caps within 30 days of receipt.
+The auditor makes enquiries to satisfy themselves that contributions exceeding the fund cap are returned and excluded from the tax calculations. - 223.
+The auditor verifies contributions against the documentation from the member or member's employer (for example, remittance advices), for correct allocation to members' accounts and appropriate classification as concessional or non-concessional, so that the correct tax treatment is applied.

-66 Fund-capped contributions are defined in regulation 7.04(7) of the SISR.
+&lt;sup>82 Fund-capped contributions are defined in regulation 7.04(7) of the SISR.

-Regulation 7.04(3) of the SISR.
+&lt;sup>83 Regulation 7.04(3) of the SISR.
 Legislation surrounding contributions and contribution caps can and does change.
 It is the auditors' responsibility to ensure that they are auditing according to the relevant and applicable legislation and regulation.

-The ATO's Interpretative Decision, ATO ID 2007/225, states that the trustee is only expected to consider whether contributions individually exceed the contribution caps and the trustee does not need to aggregate contributions by a member for the year in determining whether excess contributions should be returned.
+&lt;sup>84 The ATO's Interpretative Decision, ATO ID 2007/225, states that the trustee is only expected to consider whether contributions individually exceed the contribution caps and the trustee does not need to aggregate contributions by a member for the year in determining whether excess contributions should be returned.
 Also refer to ATO ID 2009/29 Superannuation Contributions: return of contribution by SMSF - after 30 day time limit and ATO ID 2008/90 Superannuation Contributions: return of fund capped contributions by SMSF.

-- themselves that excess contributions are returned and excluded from the tax calculations. - 232.
-The auditor verifies contributions against the documentation from the member or member's employer (for example, remittance advices), for correct allocation to members' accounts and appropriate classification as concessional or non-concessional, so that the correct tax treatment is applied. - 233.
-Upon the sale of certain small business assets, members may be able to contribute some or all of the sale proceeds to the SMSF and may be able to exclude all or part of the contribution from the nonconcessional contributions cap.
+224. Upon the sale of certain small business assets, members may be able to contribute some or all of the sale proceeds to the SMSF and may be eligible to exclude all or part of the contribution from the non-concessional contributions cap.
 In these circumstances, the auditor examines the documentation surrounding the contribution and verifies that any small business capital gains tax (CGT) concessional contributions have been calculated appropriately and classified correctly.